nrjdalal/ai-x-terminal/README.md

   - `-f, --file <file>`: Append specified file content to the AI prompt.
   - `-w, --workspace`: Append contents of all files in the current directory to the prompt.
   - `-ls, --list`: List all filenames in the current directory.
+  - `-p, --persona <persona>`: Customize the AI's persona for responses.
-- **OpenAI Integration**: Initialize with your OpenAI API key for a secure future use.
+- **OpenAI Integration**: Initialize with your OpenAI API key for future use without re-entering.

 ## Usage Examples